Surya-827/Java-Patterns/README.md

 If you are willing to contribute to the project you will find the relevant information in our [developer wiki](https://github.com/Surya-827/java-design-patterns/wiki).
-We will help you and answer your questions in the [Gitter chatroom](https://gitter.im/Surya-827/java-design-patterns).
+We will help you and answer your questions in the [Surya's - Gitter chatroom](https://gitter.im/Surya-827/java-design-patterns).